dotnet/docs/docs/core/deploying/single-file/overview.md

 On Linux, the only debugger that can attach to self-contained single file processes or debug crash dumps is [SOS with LLDB](../../diagnostics/dotnet-sos.md).

 On Windows and Mac, Visual Studio and VS Code can be used to debug crash dumps.
-Attaching to a running self-contained single file executable requires an additional file: _mscordbi.{dll,so}_.
+Attaching to a running self-contained single file executable requires an extra file: _mscordbi.{dll,so}_.

 Without this file, Visual Studio might produce the error: "Unable to attach to the process.
 A debug component is not installed."
 VS Code might produce the error: "Failed to attach to process: Unknown Error: 0x80131c3c."